 Generally, pityriasis rosea will go away on its own in four to six weeks, but in certain cases, a doctor may treat the rash.
 Certain antiviral medications are known to reduce the duration by a couple weeks, but usually oral antihistamines and steroid creams are prescribed to help counter the itching.

-If you'd like to learn more about hives or other skin infections, you'll find more information on the next page.
+If you'd like to learn more about hives or other skin infections, you'll find more information below.